creynaud/hands-on-django-doc/source/notesapp.rst

 .. code-block:: bash

-    (hands-on-django)pony@Pony-VirtualBox:~/hands-on-django$ django-admin.py startapp notesapp
+    (hands-on-django)pony@Pony-VirtualBox:~/hands-on-django$ python manage.py startapp notesapp

 The notesapp is a python package, which contains 3 files:

-* models.py: contains the definition of the note entities.
+* models.py: will contain the definition of the note entities.
 These will be mapped to the database via Django ORM.
-* admin.py: contains the registration of the model entities so they can show up in the admin.
+* admin.py: will contain the registration of the model entities so they can show up in the admin.
-* views.py: contains the app views (e.g notes detail view, notes edition view, notes list view...)
+* views.py: will contain the app views (e.g notes detail view, notes edition view, notes list view...)
 Also create a urls.py file inside notesapp/.
 It can be left empty so far.

 Plugging the notes app in the project